Either salvation is done to you, or done with you. The middle ground was never middle.

 Jesus stood before a sealed tomb containing a man who had been dead for four days.
 He did not say, "Lazarus, would you like to come out?"
 He did not offer Lazarus an opportunity to cooperate.
 He commanded: "Lazarus, come out!"
 (John 11:43).
 And the dead man came out — because the creative word of Christ carried the power to accomplish what it commanded.

-Because commands reveal obligation, not ability.
-God commands all people everywhere to repent (Acts 17:30) — but this does not mean all people have the innate ability to repent.
-God commands "Be holy" (1 Pet 1:16) — but no one achieves holiness by willpower.
-Commands establish responsibility and expose inability, driving sinners to dependence on grace.
+"Why does Scripture command belief if God saves alone?"
+Commands reveal obligation, not ability.
+God commands "Be holy" but no one achieves holiness by willpower.
+Commands establish responsibility and expose inability — driving sinners to dependence on grace.
 The command to believe is the means through which the Spirit works faith in the elect.

 Monergism and synergism cannot both be true.
 Either God alone is the efficient cause of regeneration, or human cooperation is necessary.
 Scripture is unambiguous: the new birth is "not of the will of man, but of God" (John 1:13).
-Salvation "depends not on human will or exertion, but on God, who has mercy" (Rom 9:16).
 God "made us alive" when we were "dead" (Eph 2:5).

 Every biblical metaphor for conversion — creation, resurrection, new birth, heart transplant — depicts a unilateral divine act upon an incapable recipient.
 Not one metaphor depicts a cooperative venture between equals.
 The consistent testimony of Scripture is monergistic: salvation is of the Lord (Jonah 2:9).

-And this is the ground of our assurance.
-If salvation depended even 1% on my will, I would have reason to fear — because I know the fickleness of my own heart.
-But if God began the work, God sustains the work, and God will complete the work (Phil 1:6) — then my salvation rests on an immovable foundation: the sovereign, unchangeable, almighty will of God.
+If God began the work, God sustains the work, and God will complete the work (Phil 1:6) — then my salvation rests on an immovable foundation: the sovereign, unchangeable, almighty will of God.